odigos-io/odigos/README.md

 ### 🤝 Keep your existing observability tools
-Odigos currently supports all the popular managed and open source destinations.
+Odigos currently supports all the popular managed and open-source destinations.
 By producing data in the [OpenTelemetry](https://opentelemetry.io) format, Odigos can be used with any observability tool that supports OTLP.

 For a complete list of supported destinations, see [here](#supported-destinations).